invokr/bson-cpp/README.md

 ## Building

-This project uses cmake as its build system.
-To build the projects, run the following commands.
-You will find a shared library in dist/lib and a demo executable in dist/bin.

-    cd /path/to/projectsource
-    mkdir build && cd build
-    cmake .. && make
+There is no need to build bson-cpp as the library is head-only.

 ## Installing

-There is no install script / Makefile included.
-You can use the library by adding src/ to the include path and dist/lib to the link path.
+If you want access to the library accross your system, simply move the contents of /src to a directory included in your include_path (e.g. /usr/local/include).
+It's a good idea to prefix the contents in case you get name-clashes with existing files from mongodb.

 ## Usage

 ### Prerequisites

-You want to link against the library, and include the bson header:
+You want to include the bson header:

     #include <bson/bson.h>